 - For associations in London, we offer funding e.g. seed funding of £250 to help set up the association, membership funding of £2 per member for the number of members in the association

 - Finding venues – you may also be able to use Network Homes community spaces

 If your local area has a Residents’ Association then it may be advertised on local notice boards.
 If you are unsure how to contact your Association, contact your Neighbourhood Officer for assistance.

 Your local area may not have a Residents’ Association.
 If this is the case then we will support you in setting one up.
-You must have at least six interested members to set up a Residents’ Association.

 For more information on setting up a Residents’ Association or for support for an existing association, please fill out our contact us form.